 Processes such as onboarding, communication and dispute resolutions that are elongated or fragmented can quickly cause frustrations within your supplier relationships.

 If supplier records are built incorrectly, for example, this can lead to miscommunication in the future that lead to serious contract disputes.

-Supplier relationships can be best managed from a dedicated supplier portal.
+Supplier relationship management can be best executed from a dedicated supplier portal.
 Portals such as these provide the means to delegate tasks and access from the “few” (your internal team) to the “many” (your suppliers), making processes much more efficient.

 Through a combination of automation and self-serve features, supplier management software can give your suppliers a seamless experience of onboarding and enable them to update documentation and keep their records and certifications up to date.